-While Disney’s Castaway Cay in The Bahamas is a wee isle, 3.1 miles long and 2.2 miles wide, it is packed with so much to do, you might have a hard time deciding how to spend your time.
-There’s sunbathing, waterslides, bike trails, open-air massages, two water play areas, parasailing, fishing, a stingray interaction adventure and more.
-Caribbean cruisers aboard Disney’s Fantasy and Dream ships typically make one (or two) stops at this private island.
+While Disney's Castaway Cay in The Bahamas is a wee isle, 3.1 miles long and 2.2 miles wide, it's packed with so much to do, you might have a hard time deciding how to spend your time.
+There's sunbathing, waterslides, bike trails, open-air massages, two water play areas, parasailing, fishing, a stingray interaction adventure and more.
+Caribbean cruisers aboard Disney's Fantasy and Dream ships typically make one (or two) stops at this private island.
 To make the most of your visit, here are some Castaway Cay tips.

 Don't forget your stateroom key.

 You will not be able to disembark or reboard the ship without your stateroom key.

 It's a long walk from the ship to the beach but you can hop aboard a handy (and complimentary) shuttle to get around the island.

 There are free strollers, wagons and joggers available on site.
 There are even special wheelchairs made specifically for use on the sand for physically challenged cruisers.